YoteZip/LinuxCrackingBible/DRM/CEG/defeating_ceg.md

 10. Koaloader is almost ready to be injected, but since we're using Wine, we need to tell Wine to leave our DLL alone.
 By default, Wine hijacks some DLLs that load and replaces them with its own versions at runtime.
 We're going to explicitly tell Wine that if it sees our DLL, it should let it load without interfering.
 If it doesn't see the DLL we specify, then it will try to load its own DLL as normal.

 11. We can inform Wine of this configuration by using Lutris.
-If you use another tool, there should be a section somewhere for this, or worst-case you can use the `WINEDLLOVERRIDES` environment variable.
+If you use another tool, there should be a section somewhere for this, or worst-case you can use the `WINEDLLOVERRIDES` environment variable, like `WINEDLLOVERRIDES="glu32=n,b"`.
 To do this in Lutris, open your game's configuration and navigate to `Runner Options` -> `DLL Overrides`.
 Input `glu32` as a key and `n,b` as a value. `n,b` stands for "Native, then Built-in", aka Wine should preferentially let the game's local DLL load if available, or fallback to the Built-in Wine version if it's not.

     ![SRTT Glu32 DLL Override](images/SRTT-Glu32-Override.png "glu32 DLL override")